General

 11. What information does CME Group collect when onboarding a licensee?

-To administer the license agreement, including notifications, communication, and billing, CME Group requires the following information concerning your firm: firm name, firm address, an email address to which you would like all communications to be sent, and a phone number for us to contact you in respect of the agreement.
-Such information is confidential and used only by CME Group to carry out its obligations under the agreement.
+To administer the license agreement, including notifications, communication and billing, CME Group requires the following information concerning your firm; firm name, firm address, an email address to which you would like all communications to be sent and a phone number for us to contact you in respect of the agreement.
+Such information is confidential and used only by CME Group in the carrying out of its obligations under the agreement.

 REGULATORY STATUS AND TRADE ASSOCIATION GUIDANCE